-Background: Protect Our Winters Canada is a non profit organization that is working to mobilize the outdoor community against climate change.
+Background: Protect Our Winters Canada is a non-profit organization that is working to mobilize the outdoor community against climate change.

 POW’s Theory of Change: If we can inspire outdoor enthusiasts to become climate activists by leveraging outdoor brands, professional athletes and major resorts, then we will create climate policy reform because the outdoor enthusiast community is massive and therefore yields great economic and political power.

 History: Founded by professional snowboarder Jeremy Jones in 2007 in the USA, POW works against climate change by turning passionate outdoor people into effective climate advocates.
-We are a community of athletes, thought pioneers and forward thinking business leaders working to affect systemic political solutions to climate change.
+We are a community of athletes, thought pioneers and forward-thinking business leaders working to affect systemic political solutions to climate change.

 The candidate will work with the Program Director to develop and implement strategies that will help POW engage members, build brand exposure and inspire outdoor enthusiasts to take action and demand policy change.
+Further, the candidate will partner with educators, schools, and school districts in an outreach capacity to engage youth in climate advocacy and action.

 The ideal candidate will be highly organized, have excellent communication skills, be able to juggle multiple tasks, manage their own workload and take personal responsibility for all assignments.